preendata/preen/docs/documentation/integrations/databases/README.md

 ---
-description: how to configure hypha to connect to databases.
+description: how to configure preen to connect to databases.
 ---

 # Databases

-Hypha can connect to SQL and NoSQL databases.
+Preen can connect to SQL and NoSQL databases.
 Our current implementation uses the Go [sql](https://pkg.go.dev/database/sql) and [pgx](https://github.com/jackc/pgx) libraries to connect to databases.

 ## Supported Integrations

-Hypha currently supports the following SQL databases:
+Preen currently supports the following SQL databases:

 - [Postgres](postgres.md)
 - [MySQL](mysql.md)